 Collections Temporarily Paused

 Due to the COVID-19 payment pause, most collections on federal student loan debt have stopped.
-While the payment pause ended on September 1, 2023, the Department of Education announced a new program, called Fresh Start, to help borrowers get out of default quickly and easily before collections begin again.
+While the payment pause is ending at the end of August 2023, the Department of Education announced a new program, called Fresh Start, to help borrowers get out of default quickly and easily before collections begin again.

-The Fresh Start program will run until September 30, 2024.
+The Fresh Start program will run until one year after the payment pause ends.
 The pause on collections will continue for all loans that are eligible for Fresh Start (loans that defaulted before the pandemic) through the end of the Fresh Start period.
 Don’t miss out.
 See our page on Fresh Start for more information about signing up for this time-limited program.

 Loan consolidation is one way to get your student loan out of default.
 If you consolidate your defaulted loans into a new Direct Consolidation Loan, your loan will be removed from default, all collections will stop, and you will be able to access affordable loan repayment options through the income-driven repayment (IDR) program.

 There are downsides to consolidating your loans, and it may not be the best option for you to get your loans out of default.
 For more information on loan consolidation, see the Department of Education’s website and view our page on consolidating loans to understand the pros and cons of consolidation.

 Am I Eligible to Get My Loans Out of Default Through Consolidation?